1 Overview

 - reducing the subsequent cost of unsuccessful applications

-- comprehensive information on what you need to provide with your application
+- the provision of information on what you need to provide with your application

-If you submit an application without seeking our advice first or have not used the advice given, we will base our response to the local planning authority on the information submitted with the application on the planning portal.
-At full planning stage, there will unlikely be time to discuss at length and revise a proposal/design before the local planning authority needs to make a decision on the application.
+If you submit an application without seeking the county council's advice first or have not used the advice given, the Highway Authority will base their response to the local planning authority on the information submitted with the application on the planning portal.

 Our advice can include: